uta-org/uzLib.Lite/README.md

 ### TODO

-- There are some methods missing on the above text.
 - Change `Safe` word on methods and use `Try`.
 - Do a more friendly compilation (select paths of compilation more easily)
 - Check for unusable `usings` in code